square/pollexor/README.md

 Pollexor - Java Thumbor client by Square
 ========================================

-Pure Java client for the [Thumbor image service][1] which allows you to build URIs in an expressive fashion using the fluent pattern.
+Java client for the [Thumbor image service][1] which allows you to build URIs in an expressive fashion using the fluent pattern.

 This library is also fully compatible with the Android platform.